milanvidakovic/FPGAComputer32/README.md

-# FPGAComputer
+# FPGAComputer32
 This is a 32-bit computer implemented in the DE0-NANO FPGA.

-The computer has 32-bit CPU, 64KB static RAM, UART (115200 bps), VGA (640x480, text-based frame buffer, 80x60 characters, or the graphics mode of 320x240 pixels, each one in one of 8 colors, with 16 hardware sprites), and PS/2 keyboard support.
+The computer has 32-bit CPU, 40KB static RAM, 32MB dynamic RAM, UART (115200 bps), VGA video (640x480, text-based frame buffer, 80x60 characters, or the graphics mode of 320x240 pixels, each one in one of 8 colors, with 16 hardware sprites, or 640x480 pixels, two colors), and PS/2 keyboard support.

-The 32-bit CPU has 16 general-purpose registers (r0 - r7), pc (program counter), sp (stack pointer), ir (instruction register), mbr (memory buffer register), h (higher word when multiplying, or remainder when dividing).
+The 32-bit CPU has 16 general-purpose registers (r0 - r15), pc (program counter), sp (stack pointer - r15 register), ir (instruction register), mbr (memory buffer register), h (higher word when multiplying, or remainder when dividing - r14 register).

 The address bus is 24 bits wide, addressing 32MB.
-Data bus is 16 bits wide, but all the addresses are 8-bit aligned, meaning that two bytes are fetched with one memory access.
+Data bus is 16 bits wide, but all the addresses are 8-bit aligned, meaning that two bytes are fetched with one memory access (using even addresses).

 Video output is VGA, 640x480.
-Text mode hase 80x60 characters, each character being 8x8  pixels in dimensions.
+Text mode has 80x60 characters, each character being 8x8  pixels in dimensions.
 Video frame buffer in text mode has 4800 16-bit words (80x60 characters), starting at 1024 decimal.
 The lower byte has the ASCII character, while the upper byte has the attributes (3 bits for the background color, 3 bits for the foreground color, inverted, and the two bits unused).

 In graphics mode, the resolution is 320x240 pixels.
 Each pixel is 4 bits long, having two pixels per byte in the frame buffer.
 Frame buffer starts at 1024 decimal.
 Each pixel's color is defined by those four bits by: xrgb.